ssali90/simple-php-Shopping-Cart/README.md

 This will get the quantity available of the given item

 ##Other
-The sessions and db classes a not only tied to this project and can easily be used in any other
+The sessions and db classes are not only tied to this project and can easily be added to and used in any other

-#ToDo
+##ToDo

 1. Add and calculate the taxes
 2. look for security loop holes